andrewchambers/orderly/example/README.md

   - Run redis.
   - Running a simple web server.

-The example depends on svlogd from runit, go and redis.
+The example depends on svlogd from runit, cargo and redis.

 To run the example, add orderly to your PATH and run ./run\_example, feel free to experiment with killing services and watch the restart